The Probability of Intransitivity in Dice and Close Elections: Introduction

 \subsection{Condorcet paradox: Generalizing close elections -- A case study}

 It would be interesting to extend Theorem~\ref{thm:elections-random} to other natural pairwise comparison functions such as weighted majorities and recursive majorities, similar to the electoral college in the USA.
 However, in order to formulate such a result, it is first necessary to define $d$-close elections for an arbitrary function.
 The results of this section deal with the question if such a definition exists.
-Somewhat surprisingly, we show that natural definitions of close elections do not lead to chaotic outcome when ranking three alternatives.
+Somewhat surprisingly, we show that natural definitions of close elections do not lead to a chaotic outcome when ranking three alternatives.
+We do so by presenting a simple example, for which two of the most natural definitions do not result in chaotic outcome.

-For this we consider the following simple example.
+For this we consider the following function.
 Let us assume that there are three candidates $a$, $b$, $c$ and a number of voters $n$ that is divisible by three, letting $m := n/3$.
 We take $f\colon\{-1, 1\}^n \to \{-1, 1\}$ to be

 In words, $f$ is a two-level majority: majority of votes of $m$ triplets, where the vote of each triplet is decided by majority.